Commemorative Values

 This 1924 commemorative half dollar was made to honor the 300th anniversary of the Huguenots and Walloons arriving in New Netherland.
 Read to learn why

-The 1935 Hudson Sesquicentennial half dollar was authorized to celebrate the city’s 150th anniversary.
-Read more to learn about how a distribution fiasco shaped the
+The Hudson, New York Sesquicentennial Half Dollar was authorized to celebrate the city’s 150th anniversary.
+Read more to learn about how a distribution fiasco shaped

 Congress approved special Grant Memorial coins in 1922 to help restore and preserve Ulysses S. Grant’s Ohio birthplace, pairing silver half dollars and gold dollars

-Congress approved a Gettysburg 75th-anniversary half dollar to promote reconciliation and honor the battle that marked a turning point for the Union.
-Read more to
+Congress approved the 1936 Battle of Gettysburg Half Dollar to honor the battle that marked a turning point for the Union.
+Read more to learn

 Learn how Congress created a three-coin commemorative program in 2013 to celebrate the 100th Anniversary of the establishment of Fort Vancouver.

-Learn how Elgin’s 1936 commemorative half dollar was authorized to help fund the city’s centennial celebration and to raise money for a pioneer memorial monument.
+Learn how Elgin’s 1936 Elgin Centennial Commemorative Half Dollar was authorized to help fund the city’s centennial celebration and to raise money for a pioneer

 Delaware Tercentenary – 1938